|

 Inspector General E.C.
 Day c 1911.

-NSW Police, probably an Edward 8th, "EVIIIR" style cypher Helmet plate.
+Police, Edward 8th, "EVIII R" style cypher Helmet plate.
+Edward 8th

 The NSW Police King's Crown Cap badge.
 Known as the "skeleton"